preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/templates/index.rst

 Custom steps
 ---------------
-If any custom steps has been developed for the creation of communities, you can select them using this option.
+If any custom steps has been developed for the creation of publishing apps, you can select them using this option.

 .. image:: publishing-edit-custom-steps.png